zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec15.md

 If a CDS record is included in the zone, the corresponding CDNSKEY record should also be included ([RFC 7344][RFC 7344#4], section 4).

-The CNS and CDNSKEY RRsets should be consistent between all name servers for the zone in question.
+The CDS and CDNSKEY RRsets should be consistent between all name servers for the zone in question.

 If there are both CDS RRs and CDNSKEY RRs in the zone they must match in